Can we slow down brain aging and prevent dementia? – DW – 01/08/2025

 Can we slow down brain aging and prevent dementia?January 8, 2025

 Life takes its toll on our brains.
-Our brain cells pick up wear and tear over the years, causing our minds to become slower, become forgetful, and have slower movements.
+Our brain cells pick up wear and tear over the years, causing our minds to become slower, forgetful and have slower movements.

 But it's been unclear whether this deterioration is due to the passage of time or if it's predetermined by genes.